 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-Compensation of marginally failed modules is not permitted - 3.
-Condonement of failed modules is not permitted - 4.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+Compensation of marginally failed modules is not permitted - 4.
+Condonement of failed modules is not permitted - 5.
+Students will not be permitted more than one resit attempt at placement modules - 6.
 The maximum registration period within which to complete the course is 4 years